willxxy/ECG-Bench/README.md

 2. For image representations of ECGs (e.g., ECG image), the image representation is automatically plotted using the `ecg-plot` package.

-3. For any 2-stage method, if you want to fully finetune the encoder during the second stage with only the autoregressive objective, you can add the following argument:
+3. For any 2-stage method, if you want to fully finetune the encoder during the second stage (i.e., 2-stage End-to-End) with only the autoregressive objective, you can add the following argument:

 ```
 python main.py \